Fleet Managers: Editing HoS Logs

-Once a correction has been saved by the carrier, the correction is pushed to the driver's mobile device in the Driver App.
+Once a correction has been saved by the carrier, and the HOS log that contains that queued edit has been submitted and certified by the driver, the correction is pushed to the driver's mobile device in the Driver App.

 1. The driver will see a red banner labeled Review Carrier Edits on the main HOS screen as well as on any individual log where pending edits exist.